Last updated on June 3rd, 2023 at 02:07 pm

 88. Million Dollar Baby (2004)

-Million Dollar Baby is a 2004 American sports drama film directed by Clint Eastwood to tell the story of an ageing boxing trainer who takes on a young female boxer as his protégé, only to face a moral dilemma when she is critically injured in the ring.
-The film was a critical and commercial success, earning four Academy Awards, including Best Picture and Best Director for Eastwood.
+The American sports drama film Million Dollar Baby 2004 is directed by Clint Eastwood and stars Eastwood, Hilary Swank, and Morgan Freeman, and tells the story of an ageing boxing trainer who takes on a young female boxer as his apprentice, only to face a moral dilemma when she is critically injured in the ring.

 89. The Notebook (2004)